To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Time names Pope Francis as Person of the Year
+Pope Francis has been selected as Time magazine's Person of the Year.
+(AFP)

 Time magazine named Pope Francis its Person of the Year on Wednesday, crediting him with shifting the message of the Catholic Church while capturing the imagination of millions of people who had become disillusioned with the Vatican.